Core detection via Ricci curvature flows on weighted graphs: Conclusion

 \section{Conclusion}

 In this paper, we studied discrete Ricci curvature flows on weighted graphs from both theoretical and algorithmic perspectives.
-On the theoretical side, we established explicit upper and lower bounds for edge weights evolving under various forms of Ricci curvature flows, ensuring that the flows remain well-posed and numerically stable within a finite number of iterations.
-These results ensure that the weights stay within a reasonable range during the process, which is important for practical applications.
-On the algorithmic side, we proposed a method to identify the core subgraph of a given network by combining Ricci curvature flow with a topological surgery procedure.
-Experimental evaluations on real-world networks show that our method consistently outperforms classical approaches.
-Future work may consider extending this approach to more general network structures such as directed graphs or hypergraphs, thereby broadening its applicability.
+On the theoretical side, we established explicit upper and lower bounds for edge weights evolving under various forms of discrete Ricci curvature flows.
+These bounds ensure that the flows remain well-posed and numerically stable within a finite number of iterations, guaranteeing that weights stay within a reasonable range during the process, a crucial prerequisite for practical applications.
+On the algorithmic side, we proposed a novel method to identify the core subgraph of a given network by combining a discrete Ricci curvature flow with a topological surgery procedure.
+Experimental evaluations on real-world networks demonstrate that our method consistently outperforms classical approaches such as PageRank, degree centrality, betweenness centrality, and closeness centrality.

+While our theoretical results provide stability guarantees for static graphs, several challenging questions remain open.
+For instance, extending these theoretical bounds to more complex settings such as time-varying or weighted dynamic graphs would significantly broaden the applicability of the approach.
+Furthermore, the convergence of discrete Ricci curvature flows to a fixed point or a steady state remains an open problem.
+Our current bounds only prevent catastrophic divergence; proving convergence would likely require additional structural assumptions on the graph or further constraints on the flow parameters.